static-frame/static-frame/README.rst

 We can now move on to processing our "test" data with the characteristics dervied from our "training" data.
 To do that, we will extract our previously selected test records with ``sel_test`` into a ``Frame`` to which we can add our ``posterior`` predictions and final classifications.

 It is common to process data in table by adding columns from left to right.
 StaticFrame permits this limited form of mutability with the grow-only ``FrameGO``.
-While underlying NumPy arrays are still always immutable, columns can be added to a ``FrameGO`` with bracket-style assignment.A ``FrameGO`` can be created from the ``Frame`` with the ``Frame.to_frame_go()`` method.
+While underlying NumPy arrays are still always immutable, columns can be added to a ``FrameGO`` with bracket-style assignment.
+A ``FrameGO`` can be created from the ``Frame`` with the ``to_frame_go()`` method.
 As elsewhere, underlying immutable NumPy arrays do not have to be copied: this is a no-copy operation.

 Using two arguments to ``loc[]``, we can select rows with the ``sel_test`` ``Series.values`` attribute, and select columns with the labels for the sepal length and sepal width.